 tsp = teaspoon

-Store this harissa in an airtight jar out of direct sunlight and use within 3 months.
+Store this harissa recipe in an airtight jar out of direct sunlight and use within 3 months.
+(See down page on how to make harissa paste)

-Note: You could dry toast the whole ingredients for a few minutes before cooling and grinding.
-This add even more flavours and aromas to your blend.
+Note: You could dry toast the whole peppers, coriander and cumin seeds for a few minutes before cooling and grinding.
+This will add fab smoky flavours and aromas to your blend.
 Click here to read more about this.
 (Link opens in new window)

 Now you've made the harissa recipe making the paste is super easy!

-Store in your refrigerator and use within a month.
+Store in your refrigerator and use within a month or so.

 Mulled Wine Spices -